wyeworks/blog/source/_posts/2009-02-20-parse-opml-with-ruby.markdown

 <!--more-->

-We found this function to parse the OPML document recursively preserving its structure in the [desktop weblog(desktop weblog)](http://dekstop.de/weblog/), that does the job of extracting the feeds, and modified it a bit.
+We found this function to parse the OPML document recursively preserving its structure in the desktop weblog, that does the job of extracting the feeds, and modified it a bit.
 Now it returns a hash containing the title of the articles as keys, and its links as values.

 Here's the function:
 {% codeblock lang:ruby %}def self.parse_opml(opml_node, parent_names=[])